Inpatient Alcohol Rehab

 - What is the program’s success rates within one year, five years and 10 years after treatment?

-- Will your treatment specialist help transition you into ongoing maintenance programs after completing rehab?
+- Will your treatment provider help transition you into ongoing maintenance programs after completing rehab?

 - Does the facility accept insurance or offer other options for financial assistance?

 - Will you be able to contact loved ones during your stay (phone call, email, etc.)?

 - What types of medical specialists are on site?
 Do they provide 24-hour care?

 It’s time to get the help you deserve and kick your alcohol use to the curb.
 Your future is in your hands.
 Start on your new path to a healthy, rewarding and alcohol-free life.

 Speak with a treatment provider now about top-rated recovery programs.

 - Clinical Reviewer — Last Reveiwed: March 25, 2019